Neobiota

 The red-cheeked tortoise is listed in the Release Ordinance as a prohibited invasive alien organism.
 The keeping and trade of this species is now prohibited throughout Europe, including Switzerland and Liechtenstein.
 The reason for this is that, as omnivores, they endanger native species, in particular the spawn of native amphibians and insect larvae.

-If you still keep a red-eared slider tortoise today, please contact the Office of Environment.
-If red-cheeked tortoises or other tortoise species are spotted in the wild, this should also be reported to the Office of Environment so that they can be captured.
+Anyone who still keeps a red-eared slider is asked to contact the Environmental Agency.
+If red-cheeked tortoises or other tortoise species are spotted in the wild, this should also be reported to the Environment Agency so that they can be captured.

 The Asian hornet is spreading throughout Europe and neighboring Switzerland.
 It is therefore possible that it will also be detected in Liechtenstein.